iTZUNAMI/ahk-razersynapse3-deamon/README.md

 # ahk-razersynapse3-deamon (myRazerRestart)

 ## problem 1:
 sometimes the Razer Synapse 3 process/service (Windows) isn't correctly working, the rgb lighting of keyboard and mouse are not working, all macro or profiles aren't loaded.
-I have this problem after the Windows update and the new Synapse and it comes usually after 1-2 hours of pc in idle.
+I have this problem after the last Synapse update and it comes usually after 1-2 hours of pc in idle.

 This script will auto-restart the razer service and the 2 process (razer synapse.exe and razer central.exe).
 Than all razer profiles will be correctly loaded and all rgb/macro will works again.